w3c-fedid/FedCM/HOWTO.md

 * `navigator.id.get()` API call under [the mediation-oriented flow](navigations.md#the-mediation-oriented-variation)
 * A potential [Logout API](cookies.md#logout)

-These are described in more detail below.
+These are described in more detail in the sections below.

 ### Permission persistence
 In the flows where permission prompts are shown and the user accepts them, their acceptance is stored in the Chrome user profile as a website setting.
 The permission prompt will not subsequently be shown for the same RP and IDP pair.
 There are two distinct permissions, corresponding to the two prompts shown during the above flows.